iterative/dvc.org/content/docs/command-reference/exp/run.md

 </details>

 The results of the last `dvc exp run` can be seen in the workspace.
-To display and compare your experiments, use `dvc exp show` or `dvc exp diff` to restore the results of any other experiment instead.
+To display and compare multiple experiments, use `dvc exp show` or `dvc exp diff` (`plots diff` also accepts experiment names as `revisions`).
+Use `dvc exp apply` to restore the results of any other experiment instead.

 Successful experiments can be made [persistent](/doc/user-guide/experiment-management#persistent-experiments) by